site24x7/plugins/sap_hana_database/README.md

 		pip install hdbcli

-- Ensure the SAP HANA database user has been provided public and monitoring role access:
+-  Ensure the SAP HANA user profile that will be added in the saphana_database.cfg file has been provided public and monitoring role access:

 		GRANT ROLE PUBLIC to user <username>
 		GRANT ROLE MONITORING to user <username>